uutzinger/nano_playground/README.md

 kernel features such as booting from USB SSD, zswap, intelrealsense.
 This script requires execution in stages and does not run on its own.

-## biuld_qt.sh
+## build_qt.sh

-Qt5 does not compile on jetson nano and needs cross compiling.
+Qt5 does not compile on my jetson nano and needs cross compiling.
 I wanted to build it for ITK-snap which has issues with Qt integration.

 ## install_RealVNCalternative.sh